Tracardi/tracardi-api/docs/installation/jobs/index.md

 Other values for `QUALIFY_BY` include:

-- `inactive-profile`: Searches for inactive profiles, allowing users to define the time range and event type to trigger.
-- `inactive-session`: Looks for inactive sessions, indicating no events within the defined time frame.
+- `profile-segmentation`: Looks for profiles to segment and runs segmentation.
-- `session-not-closed`: Searches for sessions that were not closed after a period of customer inactivity.
+- `visit-end`: Searches for sessions that have no closed visits after a period of customer inactivity.

 #### Examples